Opium Wars: First Opium War

 Elliott then wrote to London advising the use of military force to resolve the dispute with the Chinese government.
 A small skirmish occurred between British and Chinese warships in the Kowloon Estuary on 4 September 1839.
 After almost a year, the British government decided, in May 1840, to send a military expedition to impose reparations for the financial losses experienced by opium traders in Canton and to guarantee future security for the trade.
 On 21 June 1840, a British naval force arrived off Macao and moved to bombard the port of Dinghai.
 In the ensuing conflict, the Royal Navy used its superior ships and guns to inflict a series of decisive defeats on Chinese forces.

-The war was concluded by the Treaty of Nanjing in 1842, the first of the Unequal treaties between China and Western powers.
+The war was concluded by the Treaty of Nanking (Nanjing) in 1842, the first of the Unequal treaties between China and Western powers.
 The treaty ceded the Hong Kong Island and surrounding smaller islands to Britain, and established five cities as treaty ports open to Western traders: Shanghai, Canton, Ningbo, Fuzhou, and Xiamen (Amoy).
 The treaty also stipulated that China would pay a twenty-one million dollar payment to Britain as reparations for the destroyed opium, with six million to be paid immediately, and the rest through specified installments thereafter.
-Another treaty the following year gave most favoured nation status to Britain and added provisions for British extraterritoriality.
-France secured the same concessions in treaties of 1843 and 1844.
+Another treaty the following year gave most favoured nation status to Britain and added provisions for British extraterritoriality, making Britain exempt from Chinese law.
+France secured several of the same concessions from China in the Treaty of Whampoa in 1844.